-Ramadan 2023 date – Why is Ramadan Celebrated by Muslims?
+Ramadan 2024: Why is Ramadan Celebrated by Muslims?

 Ramadan 2023

-Ramadan is expected to last 30 days in 2023.
-After seeing the new moon in the evening sky, fasting begins for 30 days from dawn to dusk.
+Ramadan is expected to last 30 days and fasting for 30 days from dawn to dusk.
 During the month of Ramadan, fasting is observed from morning to evening with reverence and a religious spirit.

 It is strictly forbidden to eat and drink during daylight hours while fasting.
 Each day of the thirty-day fast is broken after sunset with dates, sherbet, fruit, etc.